-A12.2.1.2 Technical and operational characteristics of fixed high altitude platform stations (HAPS) operating in the in the 25.25 – 28.35 GHz frequency range
+A12.2.1.2 Technical and operational characteristics of fixed high altitude platform stations (HAPS) operating in the 25.25 – 28.35 GHz frequency range

 Document 7B/56 provides the relevant technical information to support studies between SRS and Fixed Services (FS) under Agenda Item 1.15.
 The characteristics for fixed service (FS) for point-to-point (PP) systems are based on the information contained in the Report ITU-R F.2439-0, as summarized in Table A12.2.1.2.